Holliswood, Queens: 19th century development

-The development of Holliswood is attributed to Frederick W. Dunton, who was the supervisor of the Town of Jamaica and nephew of the president of the Long Island Railroad.
+The development of Holliswood is attributed to Frederick W. Dunton, who was the supervisor of the Town of Jamaica and the nephew of the president of the Long Island Railroad.
 In 1884, Dunton proceeded to purchase 136 acre of then farmland in East Jamaica.
 Dunton desired to name his would be development Woodhull after the Revolutionary War hero who had fought in the area in the Battle of Long Island.
 Unbeknownst to Dunton there already was a Woodhull in upstate New York, so he named the areas Hollis and Holliswood after his home town in New Hampshire.

 Dunton opted to construct Holliswood with curving streets and gave them Latin or Spanish names, such as Palo Alto, Como, Marengo, etc. A trotting race course was also built within the confines of the neighborhood known as Epsom Course.
 The designs of the winding streets were developed by the Grenoble Realty Company, organized in 1905.
 For himself, Dunton reserved the largest lot of land at the southern edge of Holliswood on Dunton Avenue.
-There he built a large stately mansion called Hollis Hall with views all the way to the Atlantic Ocean.
-Hollis Hall, was constructed on the bluffs where British General Howe encamped during the Revolutionary War and had captured the American General Nathaniel Woodhull.
+There, he built a large stately mansion called Hollis Hall with views all the way to the Atlantic Ocean.
+Hollis Hall, was constructed on the bluffs where British General Howe encamped during the Revolutionary War and captured the American General Nathaniel Woodhull.
 A small portion in the southern part of Holliswood was developed after 1906 as part of Hollis Park Gardens.
 Sluggish sales for property in Holliswood ultimately led to its failure as a business venture in 1918.
 However, increased demand for housing revived the area in the following decade, and subsequently a large portion of the housing stock in the neighborhood date from the 1920s.